-Out near Lake Las Vegas, the vibe is much more luxurious; resorts such as the Westin Lake Las Vegas Resort & Spa and Ravella dot the shoreline of a man-made lake, providing the perfect backdrop for golf and a variety of other outdoor activities.
-Bicyclists, joggers, roller-bladers, and good-old walkers will love the River Mountains Trail, a 35-mile loop that links Henderson, Lake Las Vegas, and Boulder City to the south.
-Pedaling over the sometimes-formidable mountains, it's hard to believe this deserted region is just a dozen miles from a major city.
+Out near Lake Las Vegas, the vibe is much more luxurious.
+Resorts such as the Westin Lake Las Vegas Resort & Spa and the Hilton Lake Las Vegas Resort & Spa dot the shoreline of a man-made lake, providing the perfect backdrop for golf and a variety of other outdoor activities.
+Bicyclists, joggers, rollerbladers, and walkers will love the River Mountains Trail, a 35-mile loop that links Henderson, Lake Las Vegas, and Boulder City to the south.
+Pedaling over the sometimes-formidable mountains, it’s hard to believe this deserted region is just a dozen miles from a major city.

 Farther afield are the main attractions in this part of the Valley: Lake Mead National Recreation Area and Hoover Dam.
 If you’ve got the time, rent a houseboat for a multiday vacation on the lake; it’s the best way to explore the body of water at your own pace.
 At the dam, take the tour for an inside look (literally) at one of humankind’s greatest engineering feats.
 These icons are packed in summer, so it’s best to plan your trip for a shoulder season such as spring or fall.

 It’s fitting that this part of the Strip comprises the heart of today’s Las Vegas.
 Even before the $8.5-billion CityCenter project was completed...